Mashed, grilled, or sauteed, fava beans are sensational and I have the fava bean recipes to prove it!

 I like to smear it on toast with cherry tomatoes and a drizzle of olive oil.
 You can even try it on sweet potato toast if you’re cutting down on bread.

-This recipe serves as a fantastic snack or appetizer when paired with some veggies and crackers for dipping.
+This recipe is a terrific book club snack or appetizer when paired with veggies and crackers for dipping.

 Are you trying to figure out a cozy dinner for tonight?
 Well, you’re looking right at it.